remotesensinginfo/rsgislib/doc/python/source/index.rst

 The Remote Sensing and GIS Software Library (RSGISLib)
 ========================================================
 The Remote Sensing and GIS software library (RSGISLib) is a collection of tools for processing remote sensing and GIS datasets.
-The tools are accessed using an XML interface or python bindings.
+The tools are accessed using Python bindings or an XML interface.

 The project is hosted on Bitbucket and is available to download from https://bitbucket.org/petebunting/rsgislib